MasatoKokubo/Lightsleep-java/README.md

 Lightsleep
 ===========

-Lightsleep is a database persistence library of lightweight.
+Lightsleep is a object-relational mapping library of lightweight.
 It can be used in Java 8.

 #### Features